Flooding and Drainage

 - Report on the flash flood in Whitchurch of 16th June 2020

-Among other discoveries, the secrets of a mysterious culvert that conveys a historic village watercourse across the High Street and beneath The Greyhound have gradually emerged.
-Investigations using CCTV, together with remedial measures for drainage, are continuing at the time of writing with the active involvement of Oxfordshire County Council and South Oxfordshire District Council.
+Among other discoveries, the secrets of the mysterious culvert that conveys the historic village watercourse across the High Street and beneath The Greyhound have gradually emerged.